Virginia beats Terps 17-16 to repeat as NCAA lacrosse champ - WTMJ

 The Cavaliers (14-4) won their seventh national championship and ended a 17-game winning streak by Maryland (15-1) dating to last season.

-The combined 33 goals marked the highest-scoring championship game since Maryland beat Navy 20-13 in 1975.
+The combined 33 goals marked the highest-scoring championship game since Syracuse beat Johns Hopkins 17-16 in 1983.

 The Terrapins, playing in their sixth final in 11 years, rallied after trailing by five goals in the middle of the fourth quarter.